 1691.28 in Table 9-536 (Ack Policy Indicator subfield in the Frame Control field for PV1 frames), in the "Meaning" column of the "Implicit BAR" row, change as shown:

-The addressed recipient returns a BlockAck or BAT frame, either individually or as part of an A-MPDU starting a SIFS after the PPDU carrying the frame, according to the procedures defined in 10.3.2.11 (Acknowledgment procedure), 10.47.2 (TWT acknowledgment procedure) and 10.25.7.3 (Operation of HT-delayed block ack).
+The addressed recipient returns a BlockAck or BAT frame, either individually or as part of an A-MPDU starting a SIFS after the PPDU carrying the frame, according to the procedures defined in 10.3.2.11 (Acknowledgment procedure), and 10.47.2 (TWT acknowledgment procedure).

 1721.62 delete ”or HT-delayed” and insert "an" before "HT-immediate".